 - General Information: This concentration introduces students to political ecology as an interdisciplinary, multi-scalar framework for analyzing social problems and ecological problems.
 Political ecology has roots in the discipline of human geography and has been strongly shaped by the theoretical approaches of political economy, cultural studies, and gender analysis. - (2) Requirements of the Concentration (★15 from below).
 Other courses may be approved annually if they relate significantly.
-Updated lists of courses that can be counted towards this concentration will be posted on the website. - POL S 333; R SOC 355; one of SOC 269, POL S 345, 364, R SOC 365, or W ST 310; one of EAS 493 or POL S 434; one of INT D 303, AREC 375, AREC 485.
+Updated lists of courses that can be counted towards this concentration will be available from the Undergraduate Student Services Office (231 GSB). - POL S 333; R SOC 355; one of SOC 269, POL S 345, 364, R SOC 365, or W ST 310; one of HGP 452 or POL S 434; one of INT D 303, AREC 375, 485.